DUI of Drugs in Bakersfield, CA

 In the state of California, DUI charges are not only related to alcohol, but also to drug intoxication.
 It is against the law to operate a vehicle while under the influence of drugs that could affect your ability to drive.
 This can even include medications that you have been legally prescribed by your doctor.

 Illegal drugs will also be checked for, such as marijuana, cocaine, meth, ecstasy, or any other drug that could affect your ability to operate a vehicle.
-If you have been arrested and charged with DUI with drugs (DUID) it is vital that you contact a Bakersfield DUI attorney at Brehmer Law Corporation today.
+If you have been arrested and charged with DUI with drugs (DUID) it is vital that you contact a Bakersfield DUI lawyer at Brehmer Law Corporation today.

 Arrested for DUID?
 Contact Brehmer Law Corporation for the strong defense you need.